Emil Lewis Holmdahl: Oakland Steamfitter and Banana Wars

-Service Under Lee Christmas
+Service under Lee Christmas

 Lee Christmas was a Louisiana native and railroad man who eventually traveled to Honduras and later became a mercenary, enthusiastically supporting the revolutionary and future president, Manuel Bonilla.
 He would later become a high ranking officer and commander of Bonillas army leading a large group of American mercenaries, which now included Holmdahl.
-Lee christmas was in need of men with skill who could operate the new machine guns which were recently brought to central america by foreigners.
+Lee Christmas was in need of men with skill who could operate the new machine guns which were recently brought to central America by foreigners.
 During 1907 the dictator of Nicaragua, José Santos Zelaya invaded Honduras to establish his own man, Miguel Dávila to the presidency.
 Holmdahl probably fought alongside Christmas and Bonilla during the invasion, and during a 1907 battle with Christmas against Zelaya.
-The arrival of machine guns by the Nicaraguas tipped the war in Zelaya’s favor and Bonilla and Christmas went into exile.
+The arrival of machine guns by the Nicaraguas tipped the war in Zelaya's favor and Bonilla and Christmas went into exile.

-Holmdahl may have fled back to New Orleans alongside Christmas or continued fighting in various conflicts throughout the region; he possibly fought in the War of 1907 between El Salvador on one side and Nicaragua and Dávila’s Honduras on one side.
+Holmdahl may have fled back to New Orleans alongside Christmas or continued fighting in various conflicts throughout the region; he possibly fought in the War of 1907 between El Salvador on one side and Nicaragua and Dávila's Honduras on one side.
 When Christmas invaded Honduras yet again to oust Dávila, Holmdahl likely took part in that campaign.
 The war lasted little over a year before Christmas and Bonilia defeated Dávila and retook control of Honduras.

 Invasion of Nicaragua

-Holmdahl and others mercenaries next went into Nicaragua to remove Zelaya from power supported by Bonilia, Christmas, and possibly the United States government who were unhappy with Zelaya who was considering constructing a canal across the Nicaragua isthmus, which would compete with the Panama canal being worked on the Amercians.
+Holmdahl and others mercenaries next went into Nicaragua to remove Zelaya from power supported by Bonilia, Christmas, and possibly the United States government who were unhappy with Zelaya who was considering constructing a canal across the Nicaragua isthmus, which would compete with the Panama canal being worked on by the Americans.
 Holmdahl probably took part in the fighting alongside the San Juan River, where two American mercenaries, Lee Roy Cannon and Leonard Groce were captured and later executed by firing squad which only inspired more Americans to come to join the conflict.
 Christmas at some point promoted Holmdahl to an officer according to a 1913 interview.

-During this time Holmdahl became acquainted with other legendary soldiers of fortunes and mercenaries, Sam Dreben “the fighting jew”, who would fight in dozens of wars and would become one of the most decorated Americans during WW1.
-Tracy Richardson, “The World’s Greatest Machine Gunner”, who single-handedly captured the city of Managua and would fight in WW1 for the Candaians, and the Americans in WW2.
-Edward “Tex” O’Reilly, who fought in dozens of wars and later became a famous war correspondent.
-Guy “Machine Gun” Maloney, who left home at age 16 to fight in the Boer War and would become a Colonel in the US army.
+During this time Holmdahl became acquainted with other legendary soldiers of fortunes and mercenaries, Sam Dreben "the fighting Jew", who would fight in dozens of wars and would become one of the most decorated Americans during WW1.
+Tracy Richardson, "The World's Greatest Machine Gunner", who single-handedly captured the city of Managua and would fight in WW1 for the Canadians, and the Americans in WW2.
+Edward "Tex" O'Reilly, who fought in dozens of wars and later became a famous war correspondent.
+Guy "Machine Gun" Maloney, who left home at age 16 to fight in the Boer War and would become a Colonel in the US army.

 There is evidence to suggest Holmdahl fought in Cuba and Venezuela, and he may have returned to central America to fight during the 1910 Invasion of Honduras, and unquestionably during the 1911 invasion and the resulting Battle of La Ceiba, which made Lee Christmas famous.

 A story in the EL Paso Times later reported that Holmdahl made his way to New Orleans and then...